7217 Woodbury Pike Roaring Spring, Pennsylvania 16673

 - Saint Johns Reform Church was organized in East Sharpsburg.

-- Tollgate was established in East Sharpsburg on the road from Roaring
+- Tollgate was established in East Sharpsburg on the road from Roaring Spring to Martinsburg (now known as State Route 164).

 1855 - Taylor Township was formed.